Looking for fun things to do in Marco Island?

 We would recommend the Cape Romano Islands Shelling Tour.
 This is the most popular as it incorporates seeing the strange alien looking Cape Romano structures as well as shelling.
 Don’t wait too long to visit as Cape Romano is sadly sinking and won’t be around forever.

-If you are lucky it’s possible to find a rate Junonia shell.
+If you are lucky it’s possible to find a rare Junonia shell.
 If you won’t know what I mean, they’re those big, pretty speckled shells that are sometimes sold in beach shops.

 Head out to the Islands on a Fishing Trip